Introduction

 - King CHARLES III (since 8 September 2022); represented by Governor Jane OWEN (since 21 April 2023)

-- the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition appointed premier by the governor
+- the monarchy is hereditary; governor appointed by the monarch; following legislative elections, the governor appoints the leader of the majority party or majority coalition as premier

 parliamentary democracy; self-governing overseas territory of the UK